dotnet/wcf/Documentation/cross-machine-test-guide.md

 After running 'startBridge.cmd', a PowerShell window will start Bridge.exe in elevated mode.
-You will see a CMD window indicating what URL the Bridge is using and confirmation whether it is enbled to receive remote requests.
+You will see a CMD window indicating what URL the Bridge is using and confirmation whether it is enabled to receive remote requests.
 It will remain running until you manually close it or type "exit" in that CMD window.

 Running OuterLoop tests when the Bridge is remote
 ------------------------------------------------